FastPlayer1234/Hacking-Simulator/README.md

 # Hacking Simulator
-A cool little hacking simulator made by: fastplayer, and omarashrafp
+A cool little hacking simulator made by: FastPlayer1234, and omarashrafp